 Your Desktop and Taskbar will reappear after a few seconds.

-In Windows 8, Processes tab of Task Manager enables easier restarting of Windows Explorer process.
+In Windows 8 and 8.1, Processes tab of Task Manager enables easier restarting of Windows Explorer process.
 Just right-click the Windows Explorer group (not any of its sub-processes) and use the Restart command.

-Please note that it restarts Desktop and Taskbar only, any previously open Windows Explorer windows must be relaunched.
+Please note that it restarts Desktop and Taskbar only, any previously open File Explorer windows must be relaunched.

 You can also use Processes or Details tab for checking which program or process has used most resources over time.